galasa-dev/galasa.dev/README.md

-# Cirillo Homepage
+# Galasa Homepage

-This repository contains the source for the Cirillo test automation system homepage.
+This repository contains the source for the Galasa test automation system homepage.

 ## Getting started